wikimedia/mediawiki-extensions-MobileFrontend/README.md

 Type: Array
 Default: array( 'h1', 'h2', 'h3', 'h4', 'h5', 'h6' );

-##### $wgMFUseCentralAuthToken
-Allow editing (uploading) to external CentralAuth-enabled wikis where the user might not be logged in.
-FIXME: This should be determined by whether central auth is installed or not.

-Type: Boolean
-Default: false;

 ##### $wgMFSpecialCaseMainPage
 If set to true, main page HTML will receive special massaging that removes everything but a few select pieces.